1Shubham7/understanding-kyverno/metrics-and-dashboard.md

 Step 6.
 Then continue using Nirmata docs

-## For setting it up in the github codespace
+## For setting Promethues in the github codespace

 Step 1. `make kind-deploy-kyverno`